Kicksecure/proposals/635-listen-port-convention.md

 include /usr/lib/listen.d/*.conf
 include /usr/local/etc/listen.d/*.conf
 include /etc/listen.d/*.conf
+include /run/listen.d/*.conf
+include $HOME/listen.d/*.conf

 # custom configurations may be added here
 ```

-* In theory, any path could be added to this file, even within `$HOME`.
-However, the usefulness of adding configurations to `$HOME` instead of `/usr/` and `/etc/` is uncertain.
-It would enable customizations when the user lacks privileges to write outside `$HOME`, but running a server on such a system seems unlikely.
-Feedback on this is appreciated.
+* `$HOME`: Optional.
+It would enable customizations when the user lacks privileges to write outside `$HOME`, such as with the `user-sysmaint-split` pacakge installed.

 * `.conf` files would contain options like: